extrapixel/gif-animation/README.md

 # gifAnimation processing library

 GifAnimation is a [Processing][1] library to play and export GIF animations.
-It is under a GPL license.
 The GIFEncoder &amp; GIFDecoder classes were written by [Kevin Weiner][2].
 Please see the separate copyright notice in the headers of the GifDecoder &amp; GifEncoder classes.